iswunistuttgart/Evergreen-Client/readme.md

 > git clone https://github.com/iswunistuttgart/Evergreen-Client.git
 > cd Evergreen-Client
 > npm install
-> npm start
+> npm start (starting without webservice "node server.js --webservice")

 ```

 #### Not Familiar with Git?
  Download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

  ```
  > npm install